 Switzerland ranks 4th in child well-being (UNICEF, 2020).

 “My father penetrated me several times.
-Sometimes he would do it in front of his partner who touched herself while watching us”
+And sometimes he would do it in front of his partner who touched herself while watching us.”

 abused and raped from age 6 to 15